Niraparaadhi: Production

-Niraparaadhi is the Tamil debut of Malayalam actor Suresh Gopi.
+After watching the Hindi film Be Abroo, K. Balaji bought the rights to remake the film in Tamil as Niraparaadhi, outbidding many other producers.
+It is the Tamil debut of Malayalam actor Suresh Gopi.

 Soundtrack

 The soundtrack was composed by Shankar–Ganesh.

 Release and reception

-The film faced censorship issues prior to its release.
-Jeyamanmadhan of Kalki said that, after watching the film, one might start seeing all men in Chennai as pimps.
+The film faced censorship issues with the Central Board of Film Certification prior to its release.
+It was scheduled to release on 27 July 1984, but was delayed to 15 August due to these issues.
+Jayamanmadhan of Kalki said that, after watching the film, one might start seeing all men in Chennai as pimps.